-Three years ago, we reached a turning point when renewable energy outpaced fossil fuels in new electric capacity for the first time.
+Three years ago, we reached a turning point for energy when renewables outpaced fossil fuels in new electric capacity for the first time.
 From now on, the renewables industry will only continue to grow, and it may even replace the non-renewable industry as our primary source of energy in the future.

 When most people think of renewable energy, the first thing that comes to mind is the environment.
-Certainly going green is a crucial factor in the push to replace fossil fuels with alternative energy sources (especially as climate change becomes an urgent global issue), but there may be more reasons to use clean energy than you realize.
-The environment, politics, the economy, and foreign relations are all impacted by this industry, so it’s more important now than ever to keep up with the facts about renewable energy.
+Certainly going green is a crucial factor in the push to replace fossil fuels with alternative energy sources (especially as climate change becomes an urgent global issue), but there may be more reasons to use renewable energy than you realize.
+The environment, politics, the economy, and foreign relations are all impacted by this industry, so it’s more important now than ever to stay informed about renewable energy.

 Here are some of the ways renewable energy is changing the landscape:

 - Jobs: The renewable energy industry is more labor intensive than the fossil fuel industry, and it creates more jobs per unit of electricity than its non-renewable counterpart.
 It also provides more job opportunities in rural areas.

 - The Environment: Energy generation is the largest source of CO2 emissions in the world, so cutting down on greenhouse gases will have a significant impact on climate change.
 Renewables also minimize air and water pollution, making the earth a healthier, safer place to live.

 - Energy Independence: If the United States can rely on energy produced by its own renewable sources, it won’t be as dependent on oil imported from other countries.

 - Stabilizing and Lowering Energy Costs: Renewable sources are more consistently reliable, so you won’t have to worry as much about volatile price swings.
 Also, while renewable energy facilities require up-front investments, the cost to operate them is much lower than traditional energy sources because the fuel is virtually free.